-Stay into this cave is rather creepy experience.
-The darkness of the cave is filled with deafening noise of its unique inhabitants – guacharos, countless bats and birds are flying around and the thick layer of putrid guano is teeming with insects (with incredibly long antennae which help to orientate in the darkness) and other invertebrates.
+Stay into this cave is a rather creepy experience.
+The darkness of the cave is filled with a deafening noise of its unique inhabitants – guacharos, countless bats and birds are flying around and the thick layer of putrid guano is teeming with insects (with incredibly long antennae which help to orientate in the darkness) and other invertebrates.
 Six insect species have been first described in this cave.

 Cave is dangerous – guano at places is infested with Histoplasma capsulatum fungus which can infect lungs.

 Several species of bats live in the cave – Glossophaga s. socrina, Anoura g. geoffroyi and the exotic vampire bat Desmodus r. rotundas.